-In the lineup of forty-five TP Sky fonts (five weights × three contrasts × three character widths), TP Sky Modern Blk and TP Sky Classic Low Contrast (five weights) have been added.
-Now, a family of fifty-one fonts is available.
+In the lineup of forty-five TP Sky fonts (five weights × three contrasts × three character widths), TP Sky Classic (five weights × three contrasts) and TP Sky Modern Blk have been added.
+Now, a family of sixty-one fonts is available.
 TP Sky Modern Blk demonstrates its strength with a clear and strong presence to attract attention, such as in titles, headings, catch phrases, etc. The font also flourishes where there is a desire for strong impact in the entertainment field, such as in gaming, etc.

 No resolution restrictions

 |Languages|| Japanese font (Std/StdN) almost fully covers 30 languages shown below.
 Japanese font based on Adobe Japan 1.3 covers all ISO-8859-1 proportional characters and Š, š, Ž, ž, Œ, œ, Ÿ. Then AXIS Font Japanese version can be used as multilingual font when you compose text using proportional characters.
 However, not all corresponding half-width characters are included, only Latin font is covered by half-width characters.